 Special educational needs are met by quality first teaching, in class support and withdrawal intervention programmes, individually or in small groups.
-If further support is required, a reasonable adjustment can be made to the curriculum and one-to-one specialist Maths and English support can be made available for which there will be an additional charge (please contact the School Office for further information).
+If further support is required, a reasonable adjustment can be made to the curriculum and one-to-one specialist Maths and English support can be made available.
 Support from one or more outside professionals may be sought with parents' consent e.g., Educational Psychologists, Speech and Language Therapists etc.